YUMI exFAT

 Can I try unsupported ISOs with YUMI?

 Yes.
-YUMI supports unlisted ISOs via drag-and-drop.
+YUMI supports unlisted ISOs via drag and drop.
 Just copy the ISO to the USB drive’s designated folder.
 If compatible, it will appear in the boot menu on startup.

 Why Choose YUMI exFAT USB Software?